gillty1995/se_project_express/README.md

 _Automated Testing_: I used automated testing by using github actions.

 _Data Management_: I used Mongoose Compass to create and manage data within my database.

+_Server Security_: I created middleware for authorizatoin purposes and applied it to specific routes to secure user data.

 **Video**